canonical/charm-relation-interfaces/grafana_auth/README.md

 ### Provider

-- Is expected to provide the preferred authentication mode with the required configuration towards the `requirer` using a top-level key in the application databag to group the whole authentication config.
+- Is expected to provide the `requirer` with the configuration for the preferred authentication mode.
+- Is expected to group any authentication config in a top-level key in the application databag.

 ### Requirer